-The benchmark of the Sub-Fund is the MSCI Daily Total Return ACWI (dividends reinvested net of withholding taxes) USD Index (NDUEACWF as quoted by Bloomberg).
+The benchmark of the Sub-Fund is the MSCI Emerging Markets (Net) Index (NDUEEGF as quoted by Bloomberg) or any successor index, if revised (the "benchmark").
 The return of the Sub-Fund will be measured against the benchmark, but it will not track the index.

-There is no guarantee as to the return that will be achieved.
+The MSCI Emerging Markets Index is a widely used measure of the performance of equities that are listed or traded on Recognised Exchanges located in emerging markets including markets such as Brazil, China and India (amongst others).